LegendaryB/Kirei/README.md

 The configuration resides in the same folder as the application.
 There is a file called 'appsettings.json'.
 In this file you can configure the following:
 * Should the desktop icons be hidden after the time period?
 * Should the taskbar be hidden after the time period?
-* The time period in seconds
+* The time period in seconds.

 ## Contributing